aSheedy99/Soular-VR/index.md

   <img src="docs/assets/SoularVRBlankPlanet.png?raw=true" alt="An empty, white, planet-like object hovers in mid-air.
 A ring-shaped table holds different coloured paints on the right, with the label 'Palette', and on the right, multiple buttons with the label 'Models'"/>
 </p>

-Soular VR is an creative environment built for Meta Quest 2 that allows players to shape entire worlds with their own hands!
+Soular VR is a creative environment built for Meta Quest 2 that allows players to shape entire worlds with their own hands!
 The project was inspired by creative sandbox games like <i> Minecraft </i> , <i> Spore </i> and <i> the Sims </i> .
 This page will explore my contribution as a Techincal Developer to the project, formatted in a chronological order and ending with a short reflection.
 Soular was made as the final project for Goldsmith's MSc XR course.
 As well as myself, the piece was created by Seonjeong Park (Technical), Ebba Liepe (Art) and Nicalia ThompSon (Art).
 Soular was built in Unity using Meta's OVR Plugin.

 &nbsp;
 ## Technical Overview